How to collaborate in Unreal Engine 5

 Source control systems

 Once we have figured out the theory, let’s get practical.
 There are basically four source control systems for Unreal Engine to mention.
 Unreal has a plugin for all of these.
-Which system you choose, that is up to you.
-For us as Anchorpoint it is very difficult to provide a fair comparison, because we are specialized in Git.
+We also wrote an article that does a deeper comparison of source control systems.

 Mostly used in AAA game studios.
 Perforce is a well established source control system that works well at scale.